Federal Satisfactory Academic Progress Standard

 Right To Appeal

 If a student's financial aid has been suspended, notification will be sent with information regarding the suspension and the right to appeal for the aid to be reinstated.
-For detailed instructions on how to appeal click here
+For detailed instructions on how to appeal CLICK HERE.
+For more information on the Appeals process, please visit the Academic Standards and Appeals website.

 The appeal must provide: